 Effective October 10, 2022, the Company's Board of Directors appointed Ms. Richa Nand, Mr. Jim Dorst, and Mr. Chris Wetzel as non-executive members to the Company's Board of Directors ("Director").
-Each Director shall receive a grant of restricted stock units of \$50,000 (see Note 11).
+Effective January 1, 2023, each Director shall receive an annual grant of restricted stock units of \$50,000.
+During the three months ended March 31, 2024 and 2023, respectively, the Company recorded stock-based compensation totaling \$37,500 and \$37,500, respectively, in the consolidated Statements of Operations.